Keep Reading For The Rest of the The Top Rated Mowers

 - The backrest is 18 inches with an adapter plug and cup holder for added benefits.

-These 5 z-turn mowers are top notch and live up to their reputation on this list of best zero turn mowers on sale.
-All of these are solid, quality machines.
-Choosing the one that best fits all your needs is the key .
 Hopefully all your questions were answered while comparing different mowers.
 It’s always better to make an educated decision when purchasing a mower of this caliber.
-Choose the longest lasting zero turn mower for your budget.
-For more awesome reviews on top lawn mowers of 2016 take a look at this..
+Lastly, choose the right zero turn mower for your budget while keeping in mind the deciding factors we outlined above.
+For more awesome reviews on top lawnmowers of 2016-2017 take a look at this.